 Speaker Bio

-Agencies serving individuals with ID/A remain faced with significant challenges in recruiting and retaining a new generation of staff.
+Agencies serving individuals with intellectual disabilities and autism remain faced with significant challenges in recruiting and retaining a new generation of staff.
 National turnover rates range from 40% to 70%, making service continuity and quality difficult at best.
-Add the ongoing pandemic and we face a crisis of service.
 A major variable in staff retention is the quality of your frontline supervisors.
 Do they have the basic skills to help minimize turnover or have they been “thrown” into their positions with little training?
 In this dynamic and humorous training, staff will learn the basics of supervision, characteristics of positive supervision, how to handle conflicts and behavioral correction, and more.

 Appreciology